 The universe is made up of various forces, to come to the point of our discussion today, and to think along the lines of the Bhagavadgita especially, which will profit us immensely, we may hold, for our practical purposes, that there is a dichotomy of two forces in the world among the many which it enshrines in its bosom.
 Among the many forces of which the universe may be said to be constituted, the primary are what we call the subject and the object.
 The entire set of forces can be classified into two groups, like the army of the Pandavas and the Kauravas.
-The Kaurava army or the Pandava army is made up of many small units such as the Draupadeya, Virata and Kannauja forces, and all these forces combined make the Pandava force.
+The Pandava army army is made up of many small units, and all these forces combined make the Pandava force.
 Likewise, many smaller units of force constitute the Kaurava force, but yet we say there were only two forces fighting in the Mahabharata battle: the Pandavas and the Kauravas.
 Many smaller units are clubbed together into the final category of the opposition which decides the fate of the war that has been undertaken.

 There were two kinds of limitation: quantitative and qualitative.
 The universe wants to overcome both these limitations – quantitative limitation as well as qualitative limitation.
-There is quantitative limitation when there is no width and qualitative limitation when there is no depth.
+There is quantitative limitation when there is no width, and qualitative limitation when there is no depth.
 When you are perfect both in quality and quantity, you are wide as well as deep.
 While the quantitative expanse is called the infinite, the qualitative expanse is called the eternal.
-So the universe is seeking the infinite and the eternal – at one stroke and at once – to achieve both.
+So the universe is seeking the infinite and the eternal; at one stroke it wants to achieve both.

 Scientists, biologists and geologists tell us of what is called the evolution of the cosmos.
 Evolution is a movement in a particular direction for the achievement of a higher purpose and integration of value.
 Evolution is towards a purpose, as we know very well, and the purpose is very simple, very clear to understand.
 It goes from the lower to the higher.
 The meaning of evolution is growth from the lower status to the higher one, and growth means improvement both in quantity and in quality.
 We grow both in power and knowledge when we evolve in the cosmic process.